 Your Dating Mantra: I know my incredible value, and I accept nothing less than what I want and deserve.

 #5: I Am Ready for Amazing Results to Happen Naturally

 We live in a masculine-energy–driven world, where we are taught to push and manipulate to make things happen.
-This behavior has probably brought you a lot of success at work, but relationships are a different animal.
+This behavior has probably brought you a lot of success at work (see work stress therapy for maintaining success at work), but relationships are a different animal.
 So stop managing relationships and dating like you manage your career.
 You’re going for very specific results and will stop at nothing to make it happen, even pushing square pegs into round holes (see #3).
 If it’s meant to be, it will be, not because you have forced it to be.

 Relationships do not need to be forced.
 In fact, the good ones happen effortlessly, seemingly like magic … if you just let them.
 Allow your relationship to unfold naturally, and be curious about the possibilities—they might be even better than you expected.
 Are you fearful of something happening that doesn’t work for you?
 Sure, that’s a valid concern.
 But remember, you are strong (see #1), and you have the choice to let go at any time.
 Plus, forcing and managing another person is not going to prevent anything from happening; in fact, it might even cause the negative outcome you are trying to avoid.
 Or worse, it might scare someone away before you get the chance to discover who he really is.

 Your Dating Mantra: I allow things to happen.
 I am confident in knowing that the right things are coming to me, and I do not need to force anything.
 I can allow my relationships to unfold naturally.